-Dispute Resolution Services

-Residential Tenancy Branch Office of Housing and Construction Standards

-DECISION

-Dispute Codes OPRM-DR, FFL

-Introduction

-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.

-The landlord submitted two signed Proofs of Service of the Notices of Direct Request Proceeding which declare that on October 21, 2018, the landlord served each of the tenants the Notice of Direct Request Proceeding by placing the documents on the kitchen counter during a monthly inspection.
-The landlord had a witness sign the Proofs of Service of the Notices of Direct Request Proceeding to confirm this service.

-Issue(s) to be Decided

-Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
+Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes OPRM-DR, FFL Introduction This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on February 24, 2019, the landlord placed the Notice of Direct Request Proceeding in the mail slot of the rental unit.
+The landlord had a witness sign the Proof of Service of the Notice of Direct Request Proceeding to confirm this service.
+Issue(s) to be Decided Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
 Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?
 Is the landlord entitled to recover the filing fee for this application pursuant to section 72 of the Act?

-Analysis

-In an ex parte Direct Request Proceeding, the onus is on the landlord to ensure that all submitted evidentiary material is in accordance with the prescribed criteria and that such evidentiary material does not lend itself to ambiguity or give rise to issues that may need further clarification beyond the purview of a Direct Request Proceeding.
-If the landlord cannot establish that all documents meet the standard necessary to proceed via the Direct Request Proceeding, the application may be found to have deficiencies that necessitate a participatory hearing, or, in the alternative, the application may be dismissed.

-In this type of matter, the landlord must prove they served the tenants the Notices of Direct Request proceeding with all the required inclusions as indicated on the Notice as per subsections 89 (1) and (2) of the Act which permit service by either leaving a copy with the person, sending a copy by registered mail to the address at which the person resides, leaving a copy with an adult who apparently resides with the tenant; or attaching a copy to the door or other conspicuous place at the address at which the tenant resides.

-I find that the landlord has served the Notices of Direct Request Proceeding by leaving them on the kitchen counter inside the rental unit, which is not a method of service that is in accordance with section 89 of the Act.

-Since I find that the landlord has not served the tenants with notice of this application in accordance with section 89 of the Act, the landlord's application for an Order of Possession and a Monetary Order for unpaid rent is dismissed with leave to reapply.
+Analysis In an ex parte Direct Request Proceeding, the onus is on the landlord to ensure that all submitted evidentiary material is in accordance with the prescribed criteria and that such evidentiary material does not lend itself to ambiguity or give rise to issues that may need further clarification beyond the purview of a Direct Request Proceeding.
+If the landlord cannot establish that all documents meet the standard necessary to proceed Page: 2 via the Direct Request Proceeding, the application may be found to have deficiencies that necessitate a participatory hearing, or, in the alternative, the application may be dismissed.
+In this type of matter, the landlord must prove they served the tenant the Notice of Direct Request proceeding with all the required inclusions as indicated on the Notice as per subsections 89 (1) and (2) of the Act which permit service by, leaving a copy with the person, sending a copy by registered mail to the address at which the person resides, by leaving a copy with an adult who apparently resides with the tenant, or by attaching a copy to the door or other conspicuous place at the address at which the tenant resides.
+I find that the landlord has served the Notice of Direct Request Proceeding by leaving it in the mail sot of the rental unit, which is not a method of service that is in accordance with section 89 of the Act.
+For this reason, the landlord's application for an Order of Possession and a Monetary Order for unpaid rent is dismissed, with leave to reapply.
 As the landlord was not successful in this application, I find that the landlord is not entitled to recover the \$100.00 filing fee paid for this application.

-Conclusion

-I dismiss the landlord's application for an Order of Possession and a Monetary Order for unpaid rent, with leave to reapply.
+Conclusion I dismiss the landlord's application for an Order of Possession and a Monetary Order for unpaid rent, with leave to reapply.
 I dismiss the landlord's application to recover the filing fee paid for this application without leave to reapply.
 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: October 29, 2018

-Residential Tenancy Branch
+Dated: March 04, 2019 Residential Tenancy Branch